meggiddy/meggiddy/README.md

 - Incorporated their Website into an app,
 - Worked on the frontend of the Website.

-2. PlayPesa: https://www.playpesaleague.com Create a football club and earn real money from three sources:
+2. PlayPesa: https://www.playpesaleague.com Online Football game:
 - Built the game Screens using React Native.
 - Worked with GraphQL.
 - Used WebSockets.